HuyenPhan-ComputerScience/Final_ProjectCS122/README.md

 ### Data Analysis and Visualization Plan:
 Visitors can observe the closing prices of any companies in the S&P 500 through graphical representations created using Matplotlib.
 Additionally, detailed information is presented in a table format, aiding users in making informed decisions about their stock investments.
 The website also offers suggestions for the top 5 companies based on certain criteria, enhancing the chances of assisting users in their investment choices.
-Users also Real-time stock data is available to further support users in their investment decisions.
+Real-time stock data is available to further support users in their investment decisions.